Your Products Generate Data. Are You Capturing It?

 Your ERP is optimized for transactions, not customer relationships.
 You can add a product data platform on top, but integration is manual and fragile without a shared product identifier connecting every system.
 Build the product data layer first with a clear product serial as the primary key, then connect your ERP through that layer.
 It's faster and more maintainable than trying to retrofit product-level data into a transaction-focused system.

 For the economics of connected product investment, see The ROI of Connected Products.
 For how this infrastructure compares to first-party data approaches in packaging, see First-Party Data from Connected Packaging.
 The Product OS model is introduced in The Product Operating System.
+For how product data supports product recall management, see precision recall strategies.
 And for a sobering look at what disconnected products cost, see The Hidden Cost of Disconnected Products.